 The 3 valleys

 Starting from Marrakech this trip will take you to the most amazing valleys in the High Atlas mountains.
-Accompagnied by our guide Hassan, a couple of muleteers and their mules (for the lugage) and our own cook, we will hike throught the stunning nature and you will discover three different valleys.
+Accompanied by a local guide, a couple of muleteers and their mules (for the luggage) and our own cook, we will hike through the stunning nature and you will discover three different valleys.
 Our stay will be at simple local gites and 1 night of camping.

 Expecrience the amazing peacefulness and tranquility of rural Morocco and enjoy the warm hospitality of the local Amazigh people.

 Highlights of the 3 Valleys:

 - 8 day trip that will give you an insight in the rural life of the Amazigh (Berber) in Morocco

 - 4 and a half day walking (easy – moderate level)